Supernova4422/Light-Show-Toolkit-/README.md

 * The third line is UDP or TCP (Protocol to use)
 * The forth line is the "wait" timer after each packet is sent (During the "Wait" command in this program, the wait time factors in time spent waiting to ensure no desynchronisation occurs)

+### LimitlesLed/Milight RF24 Settings
+* The first byte is the group number (in hex)
+* The next two bytes are the Remote ID
+* The final byte is the GroupID

 ## Currently Supports:
 ### Currently Supported Light-Systems:
-* Milight/LimitlessLED -Supports both UDP and TCP
+* Milight/LimitlessLED -Supports both UDP and TCP, and RF24 through an NRF2.4 module.

 ### Adding your own lighting system
 You may be interested in including your own lighting system with this program (Such as HUE).
 Essentially you would develop a class that overrides the "ProgrammableLight" class and implements each virtual function.